Hey, welcome to my review of the best German banks for English Speakers in Germany.

 Which bank account is best for foreigners?

-The best banks for foreigners in Germany are Commerzbank, N26, Tomorrow, Vivid, and Revolut.
+The best banks for foreigners in Germany are Commerzbank, N26, Tomorrow, Vivid, and Wise.
 Some may only be accessible to expats when having a residence permit, though.
 Check out our tool, Banky, to find which bank is best for your nationality and immigration status.

 Is Deutsche Bank a good bank for foreigners?